PerlFFI/FFI-Platypus/README.md

         Writing Makefile for FFI::Platypus
         Writing MYMETA.yml and MYMETA.json

+- V

+    When building platypus may hide some of the excessive output when probing and building, unless youset `V` to a true value.

+        % env V=1 perl Makefile.PL
+        % make V=1
+        ...

 ## Coding Guidelines

 - Do not hesitate to make code contribution.
 Making useful contributions